- Introduction: An English Summer

 - Review: London Marriott Park Lane, Deluxe Room

 For most of our westbound endeavours, Shipra and myself are covered with a couple of visas on our passports for the long term.
-However, on a case to case basis, we do apply for visas when we need them.
-One of those cases was on this trip, when we were over to the UK and Ireland last month.
+However, on a case by case basis, we do apply for visas when we need them.
+One of those cases was on this trip when we were over to the UK and Ireland last month.

 The British Irish Visa Scheme